The hive mind is for the most part stupid and boring. Why pay attention to it? [5.29.06]

 Everything changed for the better in my life after that.
 I’ve sorted out my long overdue IT career status, I’ve gained more personal independence in my life.
 I’ve stopped engaging with all sorts of troubled people IRL (being an activist I had a lot of them in my life), and made my own life goals a priority.
 Last 3 years were very tough, the feeling of isolation was pretty hard, but, as I said, that disillusion was long overdue.
 I’m a single 40 years old woman living under the political and cultural system that doesn’t really care about women like me.

-I want to write what I’ve learned about social networks activism since I stopped practising it like everybody else.
+I want to write about what I’ve learned about social networks activism since I stopped practicing it like everybody else.
 Since I no longer really engage in it, I’ve started exploring theoretical works about the system itself.
 The main insight was: online feminist activist circles in Serbia are not better or worse than those in English speaking ones.
 We all live under the same “first you distract people, hook them on and then you extract their value” social networks system.